AdobeDocs/analytics-platform.en/help/ai-assistant.md

 * What is Customer Journey Analytics best used for?
 * How do I set up a data view?

+Questions outside the scope of Customer Journey Analytics, such as questions about other Adobe products like Adobe Target and the Adobe Creative Cloud Suite, cannot be answered.

+AI Assistant for Customer Journey Analytics is available to all product tiers.

 ## Product knowledge {#knowledge}

 The product knowledge retrieval model is trained on Customer Journey Analytics.
 Other capabilities, such as data analysis, will be rolled out at a later date.